10 Things to You Didn't Know Were in Your Backyard in Oxford County

 The 1909 Schoolhouse wears many hats and each one is as stuffed to the brim with delicious local ingredients as the next.
 Located within a school house built way back in 1909, the 1909 team has created a haven for lovers of local food.

 Offering regular cooking classes ranging everything from DIY canning to seafood classes and summer soups, there's always a new dish to learn and enjoy.
 1909 also offers up pop-up dining for those looking for a beautiful country drive and a delicious meal.
-Stay tuned on their Facebook page for details.
+Stay tuned to the 1909 Culinary Academy's Facebook page for details.

 8. A Pick-Your-Own Blueberry Patch Where You Can Also Enjoy a Catered Picnic